-In this issue many of our stories and features commemorate the centenary of the Armistice.
+This sneak peek sees an issue featuring many stories and features commemorating the centenary of the Armistice.

 In Flanders Field is by Marcia J. Lingard, just one of the short stories we chose on the theme of Remembrance to mark this 100th anniversary.